Last Updated on October 4, 2022

-According to a recent report from the Pew Research Center, some 76% of American adults said they read at least one book in the past year.
+According to a report from the Pew Research Center, some 77% of American adults said they read at least one book in the past year.
 Furthermore, 21% claimed to have read 10 or more books.

-The latter demographic grabbed our attention, suggesting there are millions of avid bookworms out there – literary enthusiasts who we figure to be prime candidates for visiting the homes of famous writers.
+The latter demographic grabbed our attention, suggesting there are millions of avid bookworms out there.
+Numerous literary enthusiasts who we figure to be prime candidates for visiting the homes of famous writers.

 Ernest Hemingway Home & Museum, Key West, Florida

-One of the most popular home of famous writers is Ernest Hemingway’s home in Key West, Florida.
+One of the most popular home of a famous writer is in Key West, Florida.
 Visitors can feel a palpable presence of one of America’s greatest authors as they tour the Ernest Hemingway Home & Museum in Key West, Florida.
-Hemingway lived in the handsome 19th-century Spanish Colonial-style mansion with his second wife Pauline and several six-toed cats from 1931-1940.
+Hemingway lived in the handsome 19th-century Spanish Colonial-style mansion with his second wife Pauline.
+And aslo with several six-toed cats from 1931-1940.

-It was a productive period for the Pulitzer and Nobel Prize-winner as he composed “To Have and Have Not,” “The Snows of Kilimanjaro,” and much of “For Whom the Bell Tolls” on his well-worn Royal typewriter – that still rests on the writing table in his second-floor studio.
+It was a productive period for the Pulitzer and Nobel Prize-winner.
+There he composed “To Have and Have Not,” “The Snows of Kilimanjaro,” and much of “For Whom the Bell Tolls.”
+They were all written on his well-worn Royal typewriter – that still rests on the writing table in his second-floor studio.

 Margaret Mitchell House, Atlanta, Georgia

-Now beautifully restored as a historic house museum and operated by the non-profit Atlanta History Center, the Mitchell House is a popular tourist attraction in Midtown Atlanta and hosts a variety of author programs and creative writing classes.
+Now beautifully restored as a historic house museum, it is operated by the non-profit Atlanta History Center.
+The Mitchell House is a popular tourist attraction in Midtown Atlanta and hosts a variety of author programs and creative writing classes.

-The house, designated a city landmark and listed on the National Register of Historic Places, also contains a visitor center and an extensive exhibit devoted to the 1939 filming of “Gone With the Wind.”
+The house is also a designated city landmark and is listed on the National Register of Historic Places.
+It also contains a visitor center and an extensive exhibit devoted to the 1939 filming of “Gone With the Wind.”